Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Introduction

+Similarly, the computation of LEs in hybrid dynamical systems depends on the first-order TDM and saltation matrix \cite{lamba1994scaling,muller1995calculation,de2004calculation,jin2006method,leine2012non,mandal2013automated,stefanski2000estimation,stefanski2005evaluation,dabrowski2012estimation,li2018chaotic,balcerzak2020determining}.
+In impact oscillators, LEs are typically calculated after multiple impacts to eliminate transient effects.
+Therefore, an incorrect prediction of an impact of the perturbation vector accumulates over successive applications of the first-order saltation matrix, resulting in less accurate perturbation dynamics.
+Instead, the higher-order TDM provides better estimates of the true behaviour of perturbed orbits near the discontinuity boundary.

+This paper thus presents a generalized method to calculate the flight times for impact of orbits in the local neighbourhood of the discontinuity boundary and the corresponding TDM by incorporating higher-order corrections terms up to $\mathcal{O}(\delta_+^2, \delta_+ \mathbf{y}_-, \mathbf{y}_- \cdot \mathbf{y}_-)$.
+The derivations can be extended to accommodate correction terms greater than $\mathcal{O}(2)$ if necessary, following the approach presented here, and subsequently applied to autonomous and non-autonomous hybrid systems with multiple barriers.
+Next, this article proposes a method to obtain higher-order saltation matrices numerically.
+The higher-order TDMs are validated by conducting a stability analysis of impact oscillators with multiple barriers using Floquet multipliers and LEs.

-This article is structured as follows.
-In Sec. \ref{sec 2} a discrete mapping of state transitions at the instant of border collision for a hybrid system is derived.
-This mapping takes into account the second order terms in expansions.
-Section \ref{sec 3} introduces two hybrid oscillators with 1 and 2 discontinuity boundaries respectively and presents their stability analysis.
-A comparison of the results obtained from $\mathcal{O}(1)$ and $\mathcal{O}(2)$ approximations is discussed.
-Section \ref{sec 4} extends the implementation of the derived TDM shown in Sec. \ref{sec 2} to numerically obtain the Lyapunov spectrum.
-Section \ref{sec 5} describes the algorithm to evaluate saltation matrices using the proposed TDM, followed by an eigenvalue analysis of the obtained monodromy matrix.
-The stability of the aforementioned dynamical systems is analysed by obtaining the corresponding Floquet multipliers.
-The results are corroborated with the respective bifurcation diagrams.
-Section \ref{sec 6} summarises the principal outcomes of this study.
+The article is structured as follows.
+In Sec. \ref{sec 2}, the higher-order TDM for a hybrid dynamical system is derived.
+Section \ref{sec 3} compares the higher-order results with the first-order linearized approaches for two representative impact oscillators with multiple impacts.
+In Sec. \ref{sec 4}, the higher-order TDM is implemented to obtain the Lyapunov spectrum.
+Section \ref{sec 5} presents the methodology to numerically evaluate a higher-order saltation matrix.
+Section \ref{sec 6} presents a method to construct a monodromy matrix using the higher-order saltation matrix, followed by an eigenvalue analysis of the respective impact oscillators.
+Section \ref{sec 7} investigates the stability analysis of the impact oscillator for which period-adding cascades are observed.
+Section \ref{sec 8} summarises the principal outcomes of this study.